pietrodn/grpcio-mac-arm-build/README.md

 ## Motivation

-Currently (version 1.48.1), `grpcio` provides compiled binary wheels only for Intel Macs, not for Apple Silicon machines.
+Currently (version 1.48.1), `grpcio` and `grpcio-tools` provides compiled binary wheels only for Intel Macs, not for Apple Silicon machines.
 * 👉 [check on PyPI](https://pypi.org/project/grpcio/#files) if the situation changed!

 Google Cloud's client libraries for Python depend on `grpcio`, and without a binary release of `grpcio` it becomes hard to install them on a local development environment.